Local sources of pollution in UP, Haryana and Delhi primary reason for poor air quality: EPCA

 He had earlier said that all the gains achieved so far on the the pollution front in Delhi will be nullified if immediate steps were not taken to stop crop residue burning.

-The Graded Response Action Plan to curb air pollution in Delhi-NCR will come into force on October 15, proactively rolling out stricter measures depending on the need to discourage private vehicles on roads, stop entry of trucks, use of diesel generators, and closing brick kilns and stone crushers.
+The Graded Response Action Plan to curb air pollution in Delhi-NCR came into force on Tuesday, rolling out stricter measures depending on the need to discourage private vehicles on roads, stop entry of trucks, use of diesel generators, and closing brick kilns and stone crushers.

 Unlock 75% more savings this festive season.
 Get Moneycontrol Pro for a year for Rs 289 only.